The Mursi Tribe Of Ethiopia

 Living in the Lower Omo Valley, the Mursi Tribe has developed a semi-nomadic lifestyle in harmony with their environment.
 We will explore their pastoralist lifestyle, including the seasonal movement of herds, the role of cattle in their culture, and their unique approach to resource management.

-Although Mursi people traditionally make money on pastoralism, in recent years they have been increasingly specialized in agriculture.
-They grow sorghum, corn, beans, chickpeas and tobacco.
+The Mursi people traditionally make money on pastoralism.
+They specialized in Agriculture in recent years.
+Also, they grow sorghum, corn, beans, chickpeas and tobacco.
 They also deal with beekeeping.

 The basis of their diet is a kind of porridge, prepared from sorghum and corn.
 It is mixed with milk and blood, taken directly from a wound on the neck of a cow.
 They rarely eat meat, usually only during festive events or during a drought.